PJ-568/font-cengluan/README.en.md

 >
 > Run `setfont -V` to check the version.

-Place `xibo.psfu.gz` in the `consolefonts` directory (located at `/usr/share/consolefonts/` on Debian and `/usr/share/kbd/consolefonts/` on Arch Linux), then execute `setfont xibo` to change the font or `setfont -d xibo` to switch to a double-sized font.
+Place `cengluan.psfu.gz` in the `consolefonts` directory (located at `/usr/share/consolefonts/` on Debian and `/usr/share/kbd/consolefonts/` on Arch Linux), then execute `setfont cengluan` to change the font or `setfont -d cengluan` to switch to a double-sized font.

 ## License